Things to Do in Glasgow with Kids: 2-Day Itinerary

 The Tall Ship

-The Tall Ship is another fun activity in Glasgow for children.
-Docked just outside the Riverfront Museum, the 245-foot long Glenlee is a three-masted tall ship built in Glasgow in the late 1800’s.
+The Tall Ship is another fun activity in Glasgow for kids.
+Docked just outside the Riverside Museum, the 245-foot long Glenlee is a three-masted tall ship built in Glasgow in the late 1800’s.

 The Riverside Museum is a 50-minute walk from central Glasgow, but our Hop-On Hop-Off bus stopped right outside.